facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     Mermaid has it's own ability to auto load content, but we turn it off in this document.
 This is because we implement a number of special elements in our documents such as [details](./details.md) and [tabbed interfaces](./tabbed.md), both of which will hide content.
-Mermaid, when rendering content in a hidden element, will not properly size the render leading to tiny, unreadable content.
-We create our own auto loader in this document to ensure the render is always done properly.
+Mermaid, when auto loading content in a hidden element, seems to have trouble, and will not properly size the render leading to tiny, unreadable content.
+We create our own auto loader in this document which seems to work without issues.

     To turn off the [Mermaid's][mermaid] auto loading we initialize the library with a configuration that disables auto
     loading: